RedisLabs/redislabs-docs/content/kubernetes/networking/ingressorroutespec.md

 Edit the RedisEnterpriseCluster (REC) spec to add the `ingressOrRouteSpec` field, replacing `<placeholders>` below with your own values.

+### NGINX or HAproxy ingress controllers

 * Define the REC API hostname (`apiFqdnUrl`) and database hostname suffix (`dbFqdnSuffix`) you chose when configuring DNS.
-* Add the annotations for your Ingress and set `ssl-passthrough` to "true".
-The annotations below are for Ingress; see OpenShift documentation for route annotations.
+* Set `method` to `ingress`.
+* Set `ssl-passthrough` to "true".
+* Add any additional annotations required for your ingress controller.
+See [NGINX docs](https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/) or [HAproxy docs](https://www.haproxy.com/documentation/kubernetes/latest/community/configuration-reference/ingress/) for more information.

 ```sh
 kubectl patch rec  <rec-name> --type merge --patch "{\"spec\": \